-A sliding chain link gate and a chain link rolling gate are the same.
+Sliding chain link gates and chain link rolling gates are the same.
 Both types of rolling gates use a wheel carrier to support the leading edge of the gate frame.

 The backend of the gate system is supported by two horizontal tracks.
 Therefore, the gate does not require a counter balance like cantilever gates.